Psychology Today Here to Help

 People in manic episodes may spend money far beyond their means, have sex with people they wouldn't otherwise, or pursue grandiose, unrealistic plans.
 In severe manic episodes, a person loses touch with reality.
 They may become delusional and behave bizarrely.

 Depressive episodes in bipolar disorder are similar to "regular" clinical depression, with depressed mood, loss of pleasure, low energy and activity, feelings of guilt or worthlessness, and thoughts of suicide.
-Depressive symptoms of bipolar disorder can last weeks or even years.
+Depressive symptoms of bipolar disorder can last weeks or months, but rarely longer than one year.

-Manic episodes in bipolar I disorder require treatment with drugs, such as antidepressants, mood stabilizers, benzodiazepines, and newer antipyschotics.
+Manic episodes in bipolar I disorder require treatment with drugs, such as mood stabilizers and antipsychotics, and sometimes sedative-hypnotics which include benzodiazepines such as clonazepam (Klonopin) or lorazepam (Ativan).

 Mood Stabilizers

-Lithium: This simple metal in pill form is highly effective at controlling mania.
-Lithium has been used for more than a century to treat bipolar disorder.
+Lithium (Eskalith, Lithobid): This simple metal in pill form is especially effective at controlling mania that involves classical euphoria rather than mixtures of mania and depression simultaneously.
+Lithium has been used for more than 60 years to treat bipolar disorder.
 Lithium can take weeks to work fully, making it better for maintenance treatment than for sudden manic episodes.
-Blood levels of lithium must be monitored to avoid side effects.
+Blood levels of lithium as well as tests to measure kidney and thyroid functioning must be monitored to avoid side effects.